skcse/Chaoss-Microtasks/README.md

 these command is used assuming you have created a virtual envirnoment as mentioned above.
 ```

-# for initializing sortinghat database, where 'user' and 'XXX' is user name and passord of mysql database.
+# for initializing sortinghat database, where 'user' and 'XXX' is user name and passord of mysql database. 'shdb' is database name
 $ sortinghat -u user -p XXX  init shdb

 # Docker container run Elasticsearch, MariaDB, Kibiter and also Grimoirelab tools and keep the mordred config file unconfigure.